Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Methodology

-This step covers lines~\ref{alg1:line:step:4:start}-\ref{alg1:line:step:4:end} of Algorithm~\ref{alg:fed_complete}.
-Here, the trained federated models are sent to all the involved clients.
-The primary objective at this stage is for each client $C_i$ to refine their local clusters, leveraging both the received federated models $\{AE_{G_g}, g=1,2, \dots,|G|\}$ and their own locally trained models $\{AE_{iq}, q=1,2,\dots,K_i \}$.
-Practically, the output of this process is a new assignment of each data point in the local dataset into $K_i$ distinct clusters.
+This phase covers lines~\ref{alg1:line:step:4:start}-\ref{alg1:line:step:4:end} of Algorithm~\ref{alg:fed_complete}.
+Here, the trained federated models are distributed to all participating clients.
+The primary objective is for each client $C_i$ to refine their local clusters by leveraging both the received federated models $\{M_{G_g}, g=1,2, \dots,|G|\}$ and its own locally trained models $\{M_{iq}, q=1,2,\dots,K_i \}$.
+Practically, this process results in a new assignment of each data point in the local dataset into $K_i$ distinct clusters (Fig~\ref{fig:client-repair}).
+Cluster refinement is performed independently by each client as a dedicated subroutine (Algorithm~\ref{alg:clust_refine}).

-The cluster refinement process is executed as an individual subroutine by each client (Algorithm~\ref{alg:clust_refine}).
 At the start of this algorithm, all local samples in the dataset $D_i$ of client $C_i$ are considered unassigned, forming the local set $R$.
 As the algorithm progresses, points are assigned to clusters and subsequently removed from $R$.
-The process continues until $R$ is empty, indicating that all points have been (re)clustered.
+The process continues until $R$ is empty, ensuring that all samples have been (re)clustered.
 The steps involved are as follows: